 Since most individuals use the same login credentials for several accounts, hackers will attempt to access additional online services using the same compromised passwords and usernames.

-Credential Stuffing & Cracking
+Credential stuffing & cracking

 Credential stuffing is excellent for use against online shops.
 It is a low-cost and low-effort attack technique that is far simpler to execute on a big scale for a lesser payoff across several victim accounts.
 In this process, the fraudster deploys an automated tool or script to perform login requests using the compromised credentials to acquire access to user accounts.